fkaduk/kobodeck/DESIGN.md

 files.
 The problem is parsing their silly Lua code, which I haven't got around to.

+Some courageous soul actually [wrote a full Wallabag plugin for koreader][] which makes implementing koreader support in Wallabako a much less pressing issue.
+Compared to the Wallabako implementation however, the koreader plugin is much slower, as it downloads articles serially instead of concurrently.
+It is, however, much more usable as the user is given a visible feedback of the various steps.
+I still had to enable full debugging to diagnose a problem (which was that I shouldn't have a trailing slash, and that some special characters don't work in passwords).
+It's also better to write the config file with a normal text editor, over SSH or with the Kobo mounted to your computer instead of typing those really long strings over the kobo.
+There's [no sample config file][] which makes that harder but a workaround is to save the configuration with dummy values and fix them up after.
+Finally I also found the default setting ("Remotely delete finished articles") really dangerous as it can basically [lead to data loss][] (Wallabag article being deleted!) for an unsuspecting user...

+[lead to data loss]: https://github.com/koreader/koreader/issues/8936
+[no sample config file]: https://github.com/koreader/koreader/issues/7576
+[wrote a fullWallabag plugin for koreader]: https://github.com/koreader/koreader/pull/4271

 There's also a `readPlatoStatus` function, split into its own `plato.go` source file which should handle plato status changes.
 It parses the Plato JSON file for state changes and will mark items as